Dual equivalence graphs and a combinatorial proof of LLT and Macdonald positivity: Transformation into a dual equivalence graph

-By construction, this transformation preserves axiom $1$.
+By construction, these transformations preserve axiom $1$.
 In order to maintain axioms $2$ and $5$, we introduce the notion of the $i$-package of a vertex admitting an $i$-neighbor.
 By axiom $5$, if $\{w,x\} \in E_i$ and $\{x,y\} \in E_j$ for $|i-j| \geq 3$, then $\{w,v\} \in E_j$ and $\{v,y\} \in E_i$ for some $v \in V$.
 Changing a single $i$-edge may result in a violation of this condition.
 Therefore when one $i$-edge is changed, all other $i$-edges that subsequently violate axiom $5$ must also be changed, as illustrated in Figure~\ref{fig:axiom5}.

 \begin{definition} Let $(V,\sigma,E)$ be a signed, colored graph of type $(n,N)$ satisfying axioms $1,2$ and $5$.
 For $w$ a vertex of $V$, the \emph{$i$-package of $w$} is the connected component containing $w$ of